nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![WatchlistCommand Initial State](images/WatchlistCommand-Initial-State.png)

-*Figure x: WatchlistCommand Initial State*
+*Figure 14: WatchlistCommand Initial State*

 **Step 1:** User executes the command `watchlist -n NewAnime`.
 The application invokes `Parser#getCommand()` and because the command type is `watchlist`, `Parser` will invoke `WatchlistParser#parse()` to parse, validate, and construct `WatchlistCommand` with the arguments "-n" and "NewAnime".